Hospital Pharmacist

 Hospital pharmacists work with healthcare professionals to provide the best treatment options for patients.
 The pharmacist checks orders for drugs for potential side effects and drug interactions and dispenses the medications.
 Hospital pharmacists may also prepare IV bags and TPN solutions for infusion, oral syringes with specific doses, and creams or ointments, but in many cases the hospital pharmacist supervises pharmacy technicians for drug preparation and checks the finished product prior to dispensing to patients.
 At some hospitals, pharmacists also make home visits to provide patient counseling to patients that have been discharged from the hospital with medications to ensure proper use.

 In addition to getting a pharmacist license, it is helpful to go through a 2 year residency program after pharmacy school to get a job at a hospital.
-Not only will this give you additional hands on experience, but it will also let you network with other healthcare professionals.
-It is also beneficial to work as a pharmacy technician during school and to learn as much about the hospital pharmacy as you can before applying for a job.

 Hospital pharmacists can advance to a pharmacist in charge (PIC) position or a director of pharmacy position to take on additional responsibilities.